 When you opt to purchase health insurance through us, you’ll have a couple of options to choose from.
 The Connect plan is available to cover you in your home country in many places as well as regional or worldwide.
 Pricing changes according to where you want to be covered, your age, deductible, co-pay and coinsurance.
 Keep in mind that if you include dental and vision the cost for coverage does increase significantly.
 Maternity benefits are available with a waiting period, but this does also greatly affect the price you will pay.

 Health Plan Highlights

-There are so many amazing benefits you can get with your Global Health Insurance plan; we cover many things that other travel insurance companies don’t.
+There are so many amazing benefits you can get with your Connect health insurance plan; we cover many things that other insurance companies do not.

 - Inpatient care.
 Inpatient care is what you receive if you need to go to the hospital for any reason that requires you to stay for at least one night (possibly more).
 This could be anything from an organ transplant to chemotherapy treatment recovery.

 - Outpatient care.
 Outpatient care is what you receive if you have a medical issue that can be taken care of within the same day you arrive in the hospital.
 You’ll be discharged in this case and won’t need to stay overnight.
 Examples of outpatient care include check-ups with your primary care physician and minor urgent care visits.